karanim/karanim/README.md

 Feel free to customize this template further!
 You can add more sections, like:

 ## Certifications:
+Certificate in Data Science
+Applied Data Science Lab
+IBM Data science Certificate
+Foundation Data Science
+Econometrics Principles
+and more

 ## Blog Posts:

 ## Quotes/Mantras:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Data Science & Data Analytics Consulting to clients around the World

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Engineering , Cloud Computing & Artificial Intelligence
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on different segments in data science & machine learning , from healthcare, startUps , research and business
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## Need to turn your Data data into an asset for smarter decisions and fostering sustainable growth?
   ## I will apply advanced analytics, machine learning skills, and data-driven strategies to uncover hidden opportunities and deliver exceptional business outcomes by.